 Well, the research looking at this is still very limited.
 Most of it looks at acute repeat sprint ability or time to exhaustion measures.
 But lowering perceived fatigue and any sensations of DOMS does generally appear to lead to better training quality.
 At the very least psychologically.

 And that might matter.
-It makes the training a bit more enjoyable at least.
+At the very least, it makes the training a bit more enjoyable.
 And higher training quality theoretically improves performance better.

 But again, research into chronic performance measures generally indicates little to no improvements (nor detriments!) over the long haul with any recovery modality.